e-cavan/e-cavan.github.io/index.md

 description: "Research on how marine ecosystems, climate change and fishing impact the ocean carbon sink"
 ---

-<p><div style="text-align: center"> "Nature is best left natural" </div><p>

-<p><div style="text-align: center"> Showcasing research on how marine ecosystems, climate change and fishing impact the ocean carbon sink.
-Led by Emma Cavan, a research fellow at Imperial College London, in collaboration with colleagues and students. </div><p>
+<div style="text-align: center"> Showcasing research on how marine ecosystems, climate change and fishing impact the ocean carbon sink.
+Led by Emma Cavan, a research fellow at Imperial College London, in collaboration with colleagues and students. </div>

 # News